About Leslie Owen Wilson – You can reach me at either my website address or university address

 During my career at UW-SP I taught many graduate courses in a number of areas – brain-based education, philosophical foundations of education, creativity; newer views of learning; curriculum; reflective teaching; and the models of teaching and learning; and an undergraduate course in educational psychology, plus a workshop on conflict transformation.
 Beyond my university experiences, I had multiple incarnations as a classroom teacher, reading teacher, and teacher and developer of programs for gifted, highly able, and creative learners in Maryland, Georgia, and Oklahoma.
 As an addition to my academic duties, I maintained active partnerships with area classroom teachers and public schools in Central Wisconsin.
 I wrote a small book for teachers which used concepts from holistic education and multiple intelligence theory, Every Child, Whole Child (out of print).

 I have always been very interested in holistic learning, and rites of passage education, and concepts like emotional and multiple intelligences and brain-based education (educational neuroscience).
 Essentially my career, indeed the entirety of my professional life has been devoted to helping educators see the best in each student.
 I firmly believe that making an attempt to understand individual realities and educating to students’ strengths benefits both students and peers and eventually society.
-For me learning should be joyous and interesting — students should be able to leave all educational venues with senses of pride in accomplishments, self-knowledge about how they learn best.
+For me learning should be joyous and interesting — students should be able to leave all educational venues with senses of pride in accomplishments, and possess self-knowledge about how they learn best.
 I also wanted my students to know that someone cared enough about them and their futures to prepare them for the many challenges life offers even when that meant tough and demanding.

 I love the challenges inherent in writing grants and initiating unusual professional partnerships.
 From 2000-2003 I was actively involved in a UW-System’s technology grant initiative (the CELT Project) with the Stevens Point School District and in collaboration with my dear friend and colleague Professor Susan Gingrasso, from the College of Fine Arts.
 We trained teachers in melding brain-based learning and Multiple Intelligence Theory with technology.
 In 2003 I received a three-year Congressional Award to fund The FACETS Project which was geared toward university faculty development and focused on realigning university teaching to the needs of Millennial students.
 Another primary focus of the FACETS Project was to introduce faculty to newer methods of teaching and current research on learning and cognition.
 Selected participants offer insights into this experience in a collection of their stories about reformed teaching in the related book A view from the bridge.
 I was awarded one of the UW-Systems Teaching Scholar Awards in 2004 and concentrated my efforts on investigating and creating quality online graduate instruction that featured the development of online communities and was based on distinctive models of teaching and learning.
 In 2007 I procured additional grant funds for an ambitious six campus joint program through UW-Systems which combined different types of learning technologies with backward course design, and meeting the needs of Millennial students.
 This enterprise was entitled ICoP — Intercampus Communities of Practice.
 Related to these experiences I have done extensive professional development presentations both in the US and Canada and I would hope to continue some of that work in retirement.